svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 ## Parameters of preprocessing

-Some of the methods have one or several parameters, either provided by a user, or calculated automatically when apply a particular method for the first time.
-After this, the method "remembers" the calculated values and if we apply it again to another data it will use the saved values.
+Some of the methods (e.g. scaling, centering, MSC transformation) have one or several parameters, either provided by a user, or calculated automatically when apply a particular method for the first time.
+After this, the method "remembers" the calculated values and if we apply it again to another data it will use the saved values instead of calculating the new ones.
 Here is an example of this behavior for centering.

-First we split people data for males and females and take only first five variables:
+First we split *People* data for males and females and take only first five variables:

 ```matlab
 load('people')